 As long as it is not the only thing you share, it is fine to post promotional content on social media.
 If you have a special offer or sale, a new product line or service, new testimonials or case studies, you can absolutely post these on social media.
 Once again, make quality and relevance your watchwords, endless posts which just say, 'use us, we’re great!’ are not very interesting or helpful to anyone.

-If you want more information about social media and digital marketing as a whole, download our factsheet – ‘top ten tips for digital marketing success’ or get in touch to find out how we can help you up your game on social media.
+If you want more information about social media and digital marketing as a whole, download our factsheet – ‘top ten tips for digital marketing success’.